khchenTW/Sound-WCDFP/README.md

 ```
 sudo apt-get install software-properties-common git python3.10
 ```
-If the installation of Python3.10 doesn't work, likely you need to add deadsnakes PPA beforehand as it is not available on universe repo:
+If the installation of Python 3.10 doesn't work, likely you need to add deadsnakes PPA beforehand as it is not available on universe repo:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update
 ```
 To run the experiments Python 3.10 was adopted in the evaluation of the paper.
 Note that another version of Python 3 might also work.

-Assuming that Python 3.10 is installed in the targeted machine, to install the required packages:
+Assuming that Python 3.10 has been successfully installed in the targeted machine, to install the required packages:
 ```
 pip3 install matplotlib numpy scipy sympy
 ```